-Here are nine things that aren’t usually covered by the typical
+Here are ten things that aren’t usually covered by the typical

-- Direct damage caused by skunks, raccoons, birds, vermin, rodents, bats and insects
+10. Damage caused by animals (including skunks, raccoons, birds, vermin, rodents, bats, and insects)